DoodlingTurtle/ArtistMacroPad/README.md

 by default a buttons `x`, `y`, `w` and `h` values will be read as "Pixel" coordinates.
 By defining `percentmessurements = true` these values will be read as percentage of the current viewport size

+The `color` property contains a hex value defining a 24bit color value (see Button property `color` for mor information)

 ## Defing buttons
 Every ini group that is not `[window]` is defining a button.